yao-creative/yiyaotan-site/content/blog/life/dating.md

 ### Other Implications

-Some other thoughts I had about life:
+Some other thoughts I had:

 1) In Meta's internal research they found it optimal that being accurate in their open positions led to more optimal self-selecting outcomes.

-2) People with self agency often find themselves in better places in society.

-3) Emotional Intelligence, self consciousness, knowing yourself and exactly what you want leads to more optimal outcomes.
+2) Emotional Intelligence, self consciousness, knowing yourself and exactly what you want leads to more optimal outcomes.
+(To prove/solidify)

-4) For consumer niche companies such as platforms, it's important that they have a single business model serving a single side: Meta, Google are all B2B.
-Focus on a niche

 ## Poisson